VinayakKukreja/RemotePackageDependencyAnalyzer/README.md

 # RemotePackageDependencyAnalyzer

-Software that provides the GUI functionality of finding files and type dependencies between set of .cs files and find the strongly connected components and finally display the results.
+Developed a software service which enables remote analysis of set of source code files.
+The analysis helps find package dependency and strongly connected components between the set of files.
+It constitutes of a client and a sever which communicates via asynchronous message passing.